arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 This does not help the memory allocation and deallocation issue in terms of the **number** of allocations, as each "chunk" of the final `String` mush have space allocated, but it does make the **size** of the allocated chunks smaller, which makes allocation easier.
 It also saves us from repeatedly copying the first word in the `String` each time another word is added to the end.

-If you type the first snippet (which uses `+=` on `String`s in a loop) in IntelliJ, the `+=` operator will be highlighted in yellow.
+If you type the first snippet (which uses `+=` on `String`s in a loop), some IDEs will highlight the `+=` operator.
 Mousing over this highlight will reveal the warning `String concatenation '+=' in loop` along with a suggestion (in blue) to use the `StringBuilder` class instead.
 Clicking this suggestion will change the snippet to one very similar to the second one above, which uses `StringBuilder`.

+This may seem like a trivial difference, but you'll learn that it is the difference between linear and quadratic time scaling when you take a course an the analysis of algorithms.
+If the final `String` is very long, then the difference in time spent copying is enormous.

 One context in which the `StringBuilder` is useful is that of creating a `String` representation of an array.

 `StringBuilder`'s have a lot of functionality which we haven't discussed here.
-Check out their documentation; search for "Java 8 StringBuilder" and the first search result should be Oracle's documentation.
+Check out the [`StringBuilder` API](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html).

 <a name="q6"></a>**EXERCISE 6** Look up the `StringBuilder` documentation.
 Read the description of the `reverse` method.
 The description is... well, accurate, but not particularly descriptive.
 The first time I read this description, I wondered: Does it reverse the order of its contained `String`s, but leave the `String`s themselves in their original order, or does it reverse the order of the characters within the contained `String`s as well?
 The documentation is not ambiguous here; it specifies that the contained character sequence is reversed.
 Often documentation is either ambiguous or well-written but too brief to provide any familiarity with the tool, and this often leaves the reader with questions like this.
 Test the `StringBuilder`'s reverse method.
 Is the output of the snippet below `"WorldHello"` or `"dlroWolleH"`?